Perspective | Kamala Harris made history with quiet, exquisite power

 “I’m speaking.
 I’m.
 Speaking.”
 That’s what Harris said to Vice President Pence during their one and only debate, but the words could easily be a rallying cry for all women — and for Black women, in particular.
 Harris was reclaiming her time.
 She was persisting.
 She was not being nasty, but she was being firm as she sat on that stage in her neat and unremarkable dark pantsuit.

-The former attorney general and current senator from California on the ticket to become the second most powerful person in United States government uttered those words with a smile.
+The former attorney general of California and current senator from that state, on the ticket to become the second-most-powerful person in United States government, uttered those words with a smile.
 She may even have laughed.
-But she made it clear that she should not be interrupted while avoiding being labeled with the “angry Black woman” trope.
+But she made it clear that she should not be interrupted, while avoiding being labeled with the “angry Black woman” trope.
 How could she be called angry when she looked so pleasant?
 And she looked so unperturbed because she was confident, and that was a beautiful sight to behold — not because it is rare, but because it so often is overlooked.

 During the course of the campaign, the racists and misogynists reliably emerged to fling their insults and to try their best to diminish Harris.
-But even those dark words seemed to get lost in the enormity of the issues and emotions that defined this run for the presidency.
+But even those dark words seemed to get lost in the immensity of the issues and emotions that defined this run for the presidency.
 Their vitriol just seemed to dissolve into the ether.

-And into the clear air, on Saturday evening, Harris stood onstage outside the Chase Center in Wilmington, Del., in her white pantsuit — with all of its connections to the women’s suffrage movement — with an American flag pinned to her lapel, and the moment was exquisite.
+And in the clear air, on Saturday evening, Harris stood onstage outside the Chase Center in Wilmington, Del., in her white pantsuit — with all of its connections to the women’s suffrage movement — with an American flag pinned to her lapel, and the moment was exquisite.
 Black women, White women, young women, old women, little girls all bounced in the parking lot, cheering, weeping.

-Harris was thinking about her mother, Shyamala Gopalan Harris, and “the generations of women, Black women, Asian, White, Latina, Native American women who throughout our nation’s history, have paved the way for this moment tonight.
+Harris was thinking about her mother, Shyamala Gopalan Harris, and “the generations of women, Black women, Asian, White, Latina, Native American women who throughout our nation’s history have paved the way for this moment tonight.
 Women who fought and sacrificed so much for equality and liberty and justice for all, including the Black women who are often, too often, overlooked, but so often prove they are the backbone of our democracy.”

 “I stand on their shoulders,” Harris said.